Leadership Staff Section Overview

 LSS publishes a periodic newsletter called Leadership Staff Connections which is sent to all LSS members.

-For more information on LSS, contact Natalie O'Donnell Wood, NCSL staff liaison to LSS.
+For more information on LSS, contact Megan McClure, NCSL staff liaison to LSS.